 I know it sounds a little selfish, but you’ll see that it’s true if you look at it from a higher perspective.
 One of the biggest challenges you face when awakened is that you lose your ability to be fake.
 And that doesn’t go down well with most people cause it creates uncomfortable emotions in them.

-Some of them will understand, while the others will react as if a nerve has been hit.
+Some of them will understand, while others will react as if a nerve has been hit.
 Especially the male ego is extremely sensitive about the topic of spirituality.
 What people don’t understand is that you cannot force awakening; it happens on its own when you’re ready.

-I was always a shy-introverted kid with artistic flairs, but all that changed as I grew up.
+I was always a shy-introverted kid with artistic flair, but all that changed as I grew up.
 Not because I desired that change, but it came out of the necessity to fit in.
 I started reshaping my personality for the appeasement of my teachers, parents, relatives, coworkers, and society in general.

 But here’s the problem.
 If you start changing yourself without accepting who you are right now, the change will not be lasting.
 That’s what was happening to me.